-Allow your users explore the world with rich maps provided by
+Allow your users to explore the world with rich maps provided by

 Google.
 Identify locations with custom markers, augment the map data